 If you arrive by car, you can take your car on the ferry and drive around the island that way.
 While we enjoyed biking and we met another couple on the ferry back that had visited the island solely via bus, a car would be the most flexible option.
 But gas up before you head over – gas is expensive on the island.

-Extending Your Day Trip: Where to Stay on the Isle of Arran
+Extending Your Day Trip: Isle of Arran Accommodation

 While you can get a good feel for Arran in a day, staying overnight gives the immersive experience of falling asleep and waking up on an island.
 There are plenty of BnBs and small hotels to choose from, but if you’re traveling in the high season, it’s best to book in advance.
-Here’s a selection of veg-friendly spots to stay on Arran:
+Here’s a selection of Isle of Arran accommodation (all veg friendly):

 Brodick is the gateway to Arran as the town where the ferry from Ardrossan Harbour on the mainland stops.
 It’s a pretty large town with everything an info center, grocery store, shops, restaurants, and places to stay, all lined up along the waterfront.